fhwang/sample_models/README.markdown

     sad = Tag.sample(:tag => 'sad')
     funny_yet_sad = BlogPost.sample(:tags => [funny, sad])

+You can also specify associated records by passing them in at the beginning of the argument list, if there's only one association that would work with the record's class:

+    jane = User.sample(:first_name => 'Jane')
+    BlogPost.sample(jane, :title => 'What I ate for lunch')

 You can also specify associated records by passing in hashes or arrays:

     bills_post2 = BlogPost.sample(:user => {:first_name => 'Bill'})